 Getting your pet microchipped could mean the difference between life and death.
 In order for the microchip to reunite you with your pet, the information it contains must be up to date.
 If you move, change your phone number, or need to include different points of contact, be sure to update this on the online chip registry.

-What exactly is a microchip?
+What is a microchip?

 Once my pet is microchipped, is there anything else I need to do?

 Many people assume their pet’s microchipping is complete when the shelter/rescue initially registers it on adoption day.
 But, in order for the chip to be connected to your information, you need to follow up with the registry.
-When you adopt from the San Francisco SPCA, our adoptions staff registers your pet’s microchip with 24PetWatch.com.
+When you adopt from the San Francisco SPCA, our adoption staff registers your pet’s microchip with 24PetWatch.com.
 It is then the pet guardian’s responsibility to submit contact information either on the website or by calling (866) 597-2424.

 What if I don’t know where my microchip is registered?